Weald Country Park

 Our Visitor Centre includes a shop and café.
 It is located close to the main car park.

-The café is open from 9.30am-4.30pm, seven days per week *poor weather and exceptions may apply.
+The Café is open from 10am-3.30pm Monday to Friday and 9.30am-3.45pm at the weekend.
+Poor weather and exceptions may apply.

 The café offers light refreshments such as ice creams, hot and cold drinks, cakes and snacks, as well as paninis and sausage rolls all subject to availability.